 1. Cantonese spareribs

-Let’s start off slowly.
+Let’s start off slowly as you go through your 4 days Hong Kong itinerary.
 The sweet, salty, garlicky spare-ribs are one of the most famous Chinese dishes and it’s a dish that’s massacred in every Chinese buffet restaurant around the world.
 But the real stuff – the one you can find in Hong Kong – is far from what people usually expect.
 It’s sweet, salty and savoury of course, but it’s not as sticky as the Chinese-American version; also, the taste of the soy sauce is much more refined.
 It’s a great introduction to the cuisine of Hong Kong!

 2. Roasted suckling pig